Lennart93/Scripts/Profile/ReadMe.md

-# Global alias for PowerShell:
+# Global aliases for PowerShell:
 Use this profile.ps1 to set and create aliases that you can use to make development easier.

 ## How to install: